nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 ### Listing all activities in a session: `activity /list`
 Displays all existing activities so that you can have an overview of previously created activities.
-However, deleted activities will not be listed.
+However, deleted activities are not listed.

 >Format: `activity /list /sid [SESSION_ID]`
 >